 → Roofer: Corey Construction at (832) 300-3700 or CMAC at (214) 640-0214

 - Smell gas at any time: Turn off the supply where it comes out of the wall and contact the plumber.
 If you smell gas coming from your outside meter, contact the gas company.

-- Water leak at an interior fixture.
-Turn off the water supply where it comes out of the wall or at the main house cut off location and contact the plumber.
-The water lines are full of water all over your house, so if you cut off the whole house, you will need to drain the water lines by turning on an exterior faucet to drain the water lines.
+- Water leaks at interior fixtures: Turn off the water supply where it comes out of the wall or at the main house cut off location and contact the plumber.
+The water lines are full of water all over your house, so if you cut off the whole house, you will need to drain the water lines by turning on an exterior faucet.

-- HVAC not working.
-Contact the HVAC company.
+- HVAC not working: Contact the HVAC company directly to get the ticket started.
 The following emergency guidelines are for houses with only one HVAC system.
 If you have two systems, please move into the part of the house that is working and submit a request, this is not considered an emergency.

-- No heat and the outside temperature is below 40°F
+- Total loss of heat when the outside temperature is below 40 degrees F